Welcome!

 Hi, there!

-My name is Kandice Natalia and I am the creator of Pretty in Poses, a simple wellness blog that believes you don't have to sacrifice your health for beauty.
+My name is Kandice and I am the owner of Pretty in Poses.
+As a NASM certified personal trainer, I created this simple wellness blog because I believe you don't need to sacrifice your health for beauty.
 You can look good, feel good, and everything else in between.
 So, if you're interested, why not stay awhile? :D

 Archives